All Episodes

 So what are you actually saying here?

-What I'm saying is is that this is, you know, this is you're an NFL fan.
+What I'm saying is that this is, you know, this is, you're an NFL fan.

 This is like training camp.

-But the bottom line is is that there is we have got to keep our eyes as conservatives as Republicans on the fact that we've got to get rid of this person in the White House.
+But the bottom line is that we have got to keep our eyes, as conservatives, as Republicans, on the fact that we've got to get rid of this person in the White House.

-And I'm not saying we don't fight and fuss as families, but once the team is chosen, like an NFL team, it's our let me tell you something though.
+And I'm not saying we don't fight and fuss as families, but once a team is chosen, like an NFL team, it's our turn.

 There's no question about it.

-One out of five Americans believe an Osama bin Laden's still alive.
+One out of five Americans believe that Osama bin Laden is still alive.

 How many versions of the story of his death are there?